 xAssets has chosen Rackspace™ as its primary data center provider.
 Rackspace well known as

 one of the most reliable hosting companies and their support, infrastructure and systems are excellent.

-They are SAS-70 compliant and recognised by Gartner as a leader in this space.
+They are SAS-70 compliant and recognized by Gartner as a leader in this space.

 We maintain failover servers outside of

 to ensure that availability is maintained even if a major outage at Rackspace did occur.

 We now have a private cloud infrastructure based on dedicated hardware within Rackspace.

 xAssets products always perform and scale well because our databases are properly normalized and indexed,

 and bandwidth is kept to a minimum.
 We have been asked in the past to load data from databases storing

 data from competitive products and our DB Admins need heart surgery